-Clive Goldthorp’s recent article about the closure of his local Honda dealer spurred me on to think about the state of play in general with regard not just fringe marque dealers, but the volume outlets too.
+Clive Goldthorp’s recent article about the closure of his local Honda dealer spurred me on to think about the state of play in general with regard not just to fringe marque dealers, but the volume outlets as well.
 Sadly, the closure of Clive’s local agent comes as no real shock to me partly because of the difficult times presently and partly owing to the nature of the product.

 Honda once commanded an enviable brand loyalty, only coming behind the likes of Rolls Royce and BMW, simply because they nailed together impressive, technology-based cars which functioned and performed with efficiency and steadfast reliability.